aurelia/i18n/doc/article/en-US/i18n-with-aurelia.md

 * Webpack

 Please continue with the section which suites your setup.
 In addition to this, you must pick your own backend service.
-For this guide we're going to leverage the [XHR backend plugin](https://github.com/i18next/i18next-xhr-backend).
+For this guide we're going to leverage the [XHR backend plugin](https://github.com/i18next/i18next-xhr-backend) or a variation of this plugin that uses the aurelia loader which is bundled with the aurelia-i18n plugin.
 We'll discuss TypeScript specifics in a later section.

 ### Aurelia CLI